raml-org/webapi-parser/examples/java/README.md

-# `webapi-parser` examples
+## About

-This project aims to provide some usage examples to learn how to use `webapi-parser`.
+This code aims to provide some usage examples to learn how to use `webapi-parser` in Java projects.

-## Java Examples
+## How to run

 When testing against locally built `.jar`, first build it with `sbt assembleFatJar` in `webapi-parser` root and copy it to `examples/java/libs`.